 February 13, 2018 | News

-Professor Sampson joined the University from his previous role at the University of Western Australia in Perth, where he was Head of the Optical+Biomedical Engineering Laboratory and Director of the Centre for Microscopy, Characterisation & Analysis.
-He is an internationally-recognised authority in photonics and has previously held positions at the University of Melbourne and the University of Kent.
+David joined the University from his previous role at the University of Western Australia in Perth, where he was Head of the Optical+Biomedical Engineering Laboratory and Director of the Centre for Microscopy, Characterisation & Analysis.
+He is an internationally recognised authority in photonics and has previously held positions at the University of Melbourne and the University of Kent.

 With over twenty-five years’ research experience in industry and academia in photonics, optics, and microscopy and their application to communications, sensors and biomedicine, Professor Sampson is an acclaimed expert in his field and has been awarded a number of coveted prizes, including the Western Australian Innovator of the Year award.
 He is a Fellow of the Institute of Electrical and Electronics Engineers, the Optical Society, and the International Optics & Photonics Society.